-I am a multimedia journalist driven to tell untold stories from under-covered corners of the world.
+I am a multimedia journalist driven to share stories of those who often are unheard.

 From June 2015 to August 2018, I served in the Peace Corps in Madagascar.
 For two years, I taught English to sixth and seventh grade students in Ambondro, a remote, rural village in the southernmost region of the island.
 For my third year of service, I led multimedia storytelling efforts for the post while based in the capital, Antananarivo.